ericjwdchen/ericjwdchen.github.io/_posts/2017-11-01-making-measurements.md

 I can continue elongating the diagonal while maintaining a constant screen area by making the rectangle skinnier.
 There is no limit to how much longer I can make the diagonal, while keeping screen area constant.

 Not all tech reviewers have overlooked this fact.
 Phone Arena [did the math](https://www.phonearena.com/news/Apple-iPhone-Xs-5.8-inch-screen-is-actually-smaller-than-the-5.5-inch-iPhone-8-Plus-display_id98116), and the screen area of the 5.8 inch iPhone X is 2.6% smaller than the 5.5 inch iPhone Plus.
+Vlad Savov of The Verge has also [been on top of this fact](https://www.theverge.com/tldr/2017/3/30/15120824/screen-aspect-ratio-mathematics-galaxy-s8-lg-g6).

 Ideally, as phones move to different shapes (with cutouts, notches, and curved edges), we can talk about screen area instead of diagonal length.[^1] Even screen area isn't a perfect proxy of the screen size, though.
 Because at the end of the day, a bigger screen size is only useful if it lets you *do* or *see* more.
 For some use cases, like watching a movie, this might mean that an 19:9 ratio with smaller screen area than 3:2 ratio is actually better.
 Or consider on laptops, where vertical space is often at a premium, so 3:2 ratio is preferred to 16:9 ratio, all else being equal.